-Disclaimer: This is post may not keep up with current rule changes.
-This is a summary of rules to review with new girls lacrosse players and is intended to cover most of what they need to become familiar with for a safe and functional game.
+Disclaimer: Rules and rule interpretations change from year to year.
+This is a summary of fouls and rules to review with new girls lacrosse players and is intended to cover most of what they need to become familiar with for a safe and functional game.
 Please visit US Lacrosse for current rule books.

 There are many rules and fouls in girls lacrosse to keep the game safe for the players.
 I have compiled a summary of the most common girls lacrosse rules to become familiar with.
 These are truncated versions and there are certain situations when they vary and do or do not apply as written here.